tszheichoi/awesome-sensor-logger/UNITS.md

 ## Orientation
 - `pitch`, `roll` and `yaw`, in radians.
 - `qx`, `qy`, `qz` and `qw`, dimensionless.

+See the [Coordinates Reference](https://github.com/tszheichoi/awesome-sensor-logger/blob/main/COORDINATES.md) for definitions of axes.
+Note that the `yaw` definition is different between iOS and Android.

 ## Pedometer
 - `steps` is an integer.